 Standard, formal prayers and hymns are used rather than extemporaneous or modern ones because they contain the accumulated insights of many centuries of Christians, and most of them are packed with Biblical quotations.
 They are repetitious because that way they become rooted in our hearts.
 They are chanted or sung rather than spoken so that our conversation with God will be special and so that we do not focus on the personality of the individual reader or chanter.

 The Church Building and Worship

-Icons (Greek: image) on the walls of the church depict scenes from the Holy Gospel, Sacred Church history, or Saints.
+Icons (Greek: image) on the walls of the church depict scenes from the Holy Gospel, sacred Church history, or saints.
 Icons are also placed on stands in the church for veneration by the faithful.
 Icons are not merely decorative art.
 They are neither subjective nor sentimental, but a window into the spiritual world.
-Veneration is not to the paint or wood of an icon but to that other world from which shines Christ Himself, the “light that lightens every man that comes into the world” (John 1).
+Veneration is not to the paint or wood of an icon but to that other world from which shines Christ Himself.

 Many customs are important parts of Orthodox worship.
 Although some of these are shared with Protestant and Catholic faith traditions, many are unique to Eastern Christianity.
 The information below is meant to help newcomers understand the behavior they are seeing during services, but not to feel pressured to conform in all things.